 According to Nielsen, content consumption in March 2020 was up a staggering 215% compared to the same month of the previous year.

-And even though people are spending a bit less time glued to their screens in 2021, this data goes to show just how much potential content marketing can offer to a startup.
+And even though people are spending a bit less time glued to their screens in 2021, this data goes to show just how much potential content and best on demand marketing can offer to a startup.

 Whether you decide to write blog posts, make YouTube videos, record a podcast, or start posting some of those TikToks (that all the grown-up companies are trying not to be cringe-y at) is going to be all up to you.
 Well, all up to your target audience, to be precise.